 - Add minced garlic and cook for 1 minute.

 - Add the mushrooms and cook 2-3 minutes or until browned stirring occasionally.

 - Pour in Marsala cooking wine and chicken broth and bring to a boil.
 Then reduce to a simmer and cook 10-15 minutes.
-The liquid should reduce by half.
+The liquid and mushrooms should reduce by about half.

-- Add heavy cream to skillet and mix in.
+- Add heavy cream to the skillet and mix in.
 Then return the chicken back into the sauce and continue to cook until the sauce starts to thicken and the chicken is cooked through.
 This will be about 3-5 minutes.
 Remove from heat and plate chicken immediately.
-Garnish with parsley and serve.

 - Best served over angel hair pasta or mashed potatoes